White House releases details of Trump’s medical imaging, saying results were ‘perfectly normal’

 President Donald Trump steps off Marine One as he arrives to Walter Reed National Military Medical Center to receive a medical checkup in Bethesda

-“If they want to release it, it’s okay with me to release it.
-It’s perfect,” Trump told reporters aboard Air Force One on Sunday.
+“If they want to release it, it’s OK with me to release it.
+It’s perfect,” Trump told reporters aboard Air Force One.

 Pressed by a reporter on which part of his body the MRI examined, Trump said, “I have no idea.
 It was just an MRI — what part of the body?
 It wasn’t the brain, because I took a cognitive test and I aced it.”

-The comments came as Minnesota Gov. Tim Walz pushed for Trump to release the MRI results in reaction to a Thanksgiving Truth Social post in which the president criticized Walz for his handling of the state’s Somali community – using a slur.
+The comments came as Minnesota Gov. Tim Walz pushed for Trump to release the MRI results in reaction to a Thanksgiving Truth Social post in which the president criticized Walz by using a slur.

-“Has anyone in the history of the world ever had an MRI assigned to them and have no idea what it was for, as he says,” Walz later said in an interview with NBC’s “Meet the Press.”
+“Has anyone in the history of the world ever had an MRI assigned to them and have no idea what it was for, as he says?”
+Walz said in an interview with NBC’s “Meet the Press.”

-In early November, CNN’s Kristen Holmes asked White House press secretary Karoline Leavitt why Trump got an MRI and she said, “I’ll check back on that,” but no follow up information was provided for why he received the MRI.
+In early November, CNN’s Kristen Holmes asked White House press secretary Karoline Leavitt why Trump got an MRI.
+Leavitt said, “I’ll check back on that,” but no follow-up information was provided.

 About 150,000 people are diagnosed with it each year, and the risk goes up with age.

-CNN Chief Medical Correspondent Dr. Sanjay Gupta told CNN’s Jake Tapper in September that chronic venous insufficiency is not uncommon in older adults and is a condition that prevents blood from “leaving the extremities as well as it should” and causes swelling.
+CNN Chief Medical Correspondent Dr. Sanjay Gupta told CNN’s Jake Tapper in September that chronic venous insufficiency is not uncommon in older adults.
+He said it is a condition that prevents blood from “leaving the extremities as well as it should” and causes swelling.

 CNN’s Betsy Klein contributed to this report.